Skip to main content

 ✔ Container kingsbridge-app Started

 And you can, already, run ls again to see that, yes, your local site_joomla and db folders are populated now.
-This is the result of the volumes entry we have added in your docker-compose.yml file.
+This is the result of the volumes entry we have added in your composer.yaml file.

 pwd